 About the Authors

-Elizabeth Wertz Evans began her career in the early 1980s as a medical assistant and transcriptionist for several cardiovascular surgeons before starting nursing school in 1978.
-Liz continued her education earning her BSN, master’s degree and PhD while working as a nurse in several different departments and hospitals throughout her career.
+Elizabeth Wertz Evans started nursing school in 1978 and began her career in the early 1980s as a medical assistant and transcriptionist for several cardiovascular surgeons.
+Liz continued her education earning her BSN, master’s degree, and PhD while working as a nurse in several different departments and hospitals throughout her career.
 After 10 years with a large pediatric practice, Liz left to start her own consulting business, PANDA and Associates, LLC.
 Before retiring, her last stop of her career was at the Oncology Nursing Society in April 2011, where she served as the executive director of Professional Practice and Programs.

 Dr. Anne Katz’s professional life is focused on providing information, education, and counseling to people with cancer and their partners about sexual changes that can occur during and after treatment.
 She has written several books on cancer and sexuality, including Man Cancer Sex, Woman Cancer Sex, Breaking the Silence on Cancer and Sexuality, and After You Ring the Bell… 10 Challenges for the Cancer Survivor.
 She is currently a clinical nurse specialist and AASECT-certified sexuality counselor at CancerCare Manitoba in Winnipeg.